jemme07/pyspk/README.md

 ### Installation

-The easiest way to install py-SPK is using pip:
+The easiest way to install pyspk is using pip:

 ```
-pip install py-SPK [--user]
+pip install pyspk [--user]
 ```

 ### Usage